PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Plot Web.md

 	- Neighboring Stormpeak Clan
 	- May have crossed paths after Bjorn was usurped
 - Clan Flameforge
-	- Splintered off the CotSF when the Coautl made their sacrifice
+	- Founded separately but around the same time as the CotSF.
 	- Founded by Varyn as a method of keeping watch on the Overlords and their prisons
 	- Eventually left after noticing the clan follow in the footsteps of the Church.
 - Worship Siberys